U.S. Agent: John Walker: U.S. Agent

 Saint is revealed to have been recruited and trained as part of a secret military program that Morrie had led, and obtained the title of U.S. Agent after the role was privatized and sold off.
 Katie is confirmed to also have super powers obtained as a result of the same injection that grants Saint his.
 Both Walker and Saint fear that Katie is suffering a psychosis induced by prolonged exposure to the damaged fuel cells and intends to use the retrieved Helicarrier to wipe out the town of Ephraim and its people who she professes to hate.
 Walker makes his way to the Helicarrier standing on the wing of an old crop duster plane, at which point it is revealed that the asset hidden under the destroyed facility was not the Helicarrier at all but in fact a monstrous Kaiju that destroys the plane and sends Walker plummeting towards the creature.

 Walker correctly surmises the Kaiju as being part of the "American Kaiju Project" - another failed attempt to create the super-soldier serum.
-A failure, but too potentially useful to abandon completely, the Kaiju was contained below the town of Ephraim and later provided the source of the serum used to grant Katie and Saint their powers - a serum that is revealed to be the only thing keeping Saint alive after prolonged use of it altered his DNA.
+The Kaiju was contained below the town of Ephraim and later provided the source of the serum used to grant Katie and Saint their powers - a serum that is revealed to be the only thing keeping Saint alive after prolonged use of it altered his DNA.
 On the Helicarrier, Saint, wielding the original vibranium U.S. Agent shield, confronts Katie in an attempt to stop her and save the town.
 Katie reveals to Saint that she considers her brother a joke, that she can do better, and that she manipulated Saint as the new U.S. agent to gain access and powers of her own that she will use to stop government lies and corporate manipulation as America's newest super patriot.
-The two fight and Saint uses the distraction caused by Walker steering the Kaiju into the helicarrier to stop Katie with a bullet to the head from his pistol.
-Landing on the helicarrier, Walker attacks Saint for his role in injuring Battlestar and indoctrinating his sister, to which Saint responds that it was Katie who manipulated him and that her motive had been to replace Walker as U.S. Agent.
+The two fight and Saint uses the distraction caused by Walker steering the Kaiju into the Helicarrier to stop Katie with a bullet to the head from his pistol.
+Landing on the Helicarrier, Walker attacks Saint for his role in injuring Battlestar and indoctrinating his sister, to which Saint responds that it was Katie who manipulated him and that her motive had been to replace Walker as U.S. Agent.
 The Helicarrier crashes and Saint drags Walker from the wreckage before collapsing due to overuse of the Kaiju serum at which point Walker retrieves the original U.S. Agent shield for himself.
-Later, Val Cooper informs Walker that his sister survived her gunshot wound and has been moved to a psych ward for treatment.
+Later, Valerie Cooper informs Walker that his sister survived her gunshot wound and has been moved to a psych ward for treatment.
 Cooper also reveals that Katie's story about their brother committing suicide was a lie and a result of her psychosis.
 Cooper expresses that Walker might actually be more useful without official government status, which Walker interprets as him being able to break the rules and act with impunity and without oversight, also refusing to return the shield despite it being official government property.